www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/articles/2024-04-14-assertj-considered-unfit.md

 Replacing the backend of the assertion API also becomes easier.
 ````
 [...]
-demands.requireEmpty("A problem without demands cannot be optimized");
+demands.requireNotEmpty("A problem without demands cannot be optimized");
 [...]
 ````